albar965/littlenavmap-manual/src/en/CUSTOMPROCEDURE.rst

 This type of approach can be removed like other procedures by deleting one of the legs in the flight plan table.

-The approach is saved in the LNMPERF flight plan file like other approaches.
-User defined waypoints are used for the initial fix and runway threshold when exporting a custom approach to other flight plan formats than PLN.
+The approach is saved in the LNMPLN flight plan file like other approaches.
+User defined waypoints are used for the initial fix and runway threshold when exporting a custom approach to other flight plan formats than LNMPLN.

 Waypoints
 ~~~~~~~~~